 - How do you proceed if you are given two conflicting priorities from two managers?

 - Give me an example of when you needed to deal with an angry or upset client?
 (Our take: this seems like an improv on a Customer Obsession theme, but it’s worded in a way that misses the essence of Customer obsession – so likely a fake.)

 - Give me an example of when you had to give direction to the engineering team.
 (Our take: this is a functional competency question related to Product Manager job families at Amazon.
 It won’t be asked in a behavioral round.)

 - If a supervisor asked you to do something unsafe that went against policy, what would you do?
 (Our take: this is a hypothetical question that won’t feature in a behavioral interview).

 What equipment should I have for my Amazon interviews?

-Another tip we cannot emphasize enough is getting a headset, preferably with a noise-cancelling microphone.
+Another tip we cannot emphasize is getting a headset, preferably with a noise-canceling microphone.
 This will ensure that your interview responses are clear and that there is no echo or outside noise.

 Where can I ask more questions?

 To ace your Amazon job interview, we recommend joining our vibrant community of candidates preparing for their behavioral interviews at Amazon.
 We strongly recommend you join this community and ask any questions you may still have.
 Get our free Amazon interview course on Customer Obsession to join this community.